Eating disorders in England

 If your NHS services are not able to support your child to eat at home, when you are not managing, they may commission a private company to do so.
 I write about this here.

 Your child may be entitled to 'Aftercare' under section 117 of the Mental Health Act.
 That might mean you get professional help for whatever will support your child after a section.
-I say more here.
+I say more in 'Leaving hospital?
+Aftercare under the Mental Health Act in the UK'.

 Help with disability or autism